AdminUmesh/Dev-Notes/C#/Oops in C#.md

 class Base {
     public static void Main(string[] args) {
-        Sunstar s = new Employee();
+        // Create an instance of Employee (which is a derived class of Sunstar) Sunstar s = new Employee();

+        // Call the abstract method PrintInfo
         s.PrintInfo();

+        // Call the non-abstract method PrintMessage
+        s.PrintMessage();
     }
 }
+//Output
+//John, 30, 2500.5
+//This is a non-abstract method in the Sunstar class.

 ```
 **Real life use:** Let's in a university application we make a class in which we declare fee report of all student, and we want only authorised person can see the fee detail Then we must have to make this class abstract.
 So that developer can't call directlly via make a object of this class.